Hula hoops for children's fun and games, yesteryear and today

-Boys and girls both used to play with hoops, but they had different types in my childhood, always in the street.
+Boys and girls both used to play with hoops in my childhood in the early 20th century, but they had different types.

 The boys had iron hoops.
-They would start the hoops with their hands then run with them, using a sort of rod with a loose closed hook attached to the hoop.
-This was used to keep the hoop trundling along.
-The photos show the rods.
+They would start them rolling with their hands, then run along the street with them, using a rod loosely attached to the hoop.

 The reason that the old iron hoops fall over when children play with them today is that they try to keep the rods on top of the hoops as they run.

-A demonstration by a modern expert showed me that the way that works is to keep the rods as near to the ground as possible and move the hoop by pushing it.
-A photo shows this.
+A demonstration by a modern expert showed me that the way that works is to keep the rods as near to the ground as possible and move the hoop by pushing it, as shown in the next photo.

 Hoops for girls: hula hoops